men-mvc/dependencies/publishing-guide.md

 - If all the tests are passed, run `lerna run build`
 - Commit and push all the changes to git repository
 - `lerna publish --registry=https://registry.npmjs.org` or `npm run publish`.
 Use  `--force-publish` if needed force publishing.

+### Creating tags

+Lerna takes care of creating tags for each version.
+But if you want to create own tags in additional to the ones Lerna creates, use the following commands.
 - `git tag {{TAG}}`
 - `git push origin --tag`